Idaho State Highway 32

 State Highway 32 (SH-32) is a 28.386 mi state highway in Idaho.
 It runs from SH-33 to SH-47.

 Route description

 SH-32 begins at an intersection with SH-33 near the town of Tetonia.
-It makes a series of shallow turns, eventually heading due west, before turning north again and ending at SH-47, near the town of Ashton.
+It travels north, passing through rural farmland and crossing Bitch Creek and into Fremont County.
+It makes a series of shallow turns, eventually heading due west, before turning north again, crossing the Fall River in the process.
+The road ends at SH-47, near the town of Ashton.